This article has links to products and services we recommend, which we may make a commission from.

 1- Sweet and Sour Flavor Profile in Filipino Cuisine

 The two distinct taste profiles that we immediately noticed in the food in the Philippines, are sugary sweet and vinegary sour.

-One of the popular Filipino dishes we tried was a soup called “Sinigang”.
+One of the most popular Filipino dishes is a soup called “Sinigang”.
 We tried various versions (chicken, pork, seafood) and in different regions of the country.

 A second surprise came when eating chicken and crab cooked in the traditional Filipino style.
 Both were shockingly sweet and the crab came with a heavy sweet red sauce.

 Don’t expect the use of pepper and a variety of spices in traditional Filipino food.

 2- Pork Dominates The Philippines Cuisine

 If you are a pork lover, you will love the food in the Philippines.

 When it is time to eat, you will find just a spoon and fork next to your plate.
 Filipino’s don’t use knives to eat.

 Most of the dishes don’t require the use of a knife and the meat is often chopped up.
-You rarely find beef on the menu, and when you do it is sliced up.
+You rarely find beef on the menu, and when you do, it is sliced up.

 Nonetheless, sometimes you will want to use a knife with your dish.
 It might be to eat a whole fish or cut up large pieces of pork.

 In the Philippines, you realize quickly that a knife is not always necessary.

 4- Everything At Once, No Course Menus

 Be it at a restaurant or a local eatery, dishes are presented a la carte or in pots in front of you to choose from.

-On our quest, we noticed Filipinos tend to eat their food in one course.
+On our food quest, we noticed Filipinos tend to eat their food in one course.
 When you order, your dishes are brought out at the same time or as soon as they are ready.

 Don’t expect to take your time eating in between courses.
 Everything is brought out at once and you had better eat fast while everything is still hot.

-One great thing about this approach, is that everybody shares together.
+One great thing about this approach is that everybody shares together.

-5 – Dinning Takes Place In The Malls
+5- Dining Takes Place In The Malls

 Malls in the Philippines do not only provide retail therapy, they are also centers for socializing, entertainment and dining.

 When we first arrived in the Philippines and wanted to try local Filipino food, everybody kept sending us to the malls.

 Only after talking to locals and observing the local culture, did we realize that malls provide safe, air conditioned environments.

 Not surprisingly food courts and restaurants at malls, are foodie destination havens.
 You will find a range of restaurant options.

 6- Filipino Cuisine Would Not Be Complete Without Merienda

 In the Philippines, there are typically two meriendas.
 One in the late morning, and the other one in the afternoon.